 What is your experience working with NDIS participants?

-Can you provide a detailed list of services included in your standard cleaning packages, and what are the options for customization?
+Can you provide a detailed list of services included in your standard cleaning packages, and what are the options for customisation?

 How do you vet and train your cleaning staff, particularly in relation to working with individuals with disabilities?